Christmas Historical Fiction Books

 When he sees a chance to escape poverty, he pursues it, eventually partnering with Ebenezer Scrooge.
 But Clara can see the truth—that hardening his heart may lead to a terrible fate.

-This short book (162 pages) is perfect for picking up before watching or reading A Christmas Carol.
+This short book (162 pages) is perfect for picking up before watching or reading the classic, A Christmas Carol.

 Santa Claus Girl book cover